neuroiwm/movie-generator-matlab/readme.md

 ## Description

-Initially made to capture the changes in the time-frequency representation of neural data across channels, yet any generic use of the code itself is possible.
+Originally designed to capture changes in the time-frequency representation of neural data across channels, the code can also be applied for various other purposes.

 ## Getting Started